 What price do you offer a seller?
 Is the seller’s asking price too high?
 Is it ideal?
 Without research on the market and comparable homes, you are bidding blind.
-A professional Realtor, who represents you, should offer an unbiased opinion on a home’s value, based on market conditions and the home and neighbourhood condition.
-I said they should, but how would you know if it is unbiased and what comparables used and in what time frames?
-Without this knowledge, you could quickly bid too much, or worse, miss out on a great buying opportunity.
+A professional Realtor, who represents you, should offer an unbiased opinion on a home’s value based on market conditions and the home and neighbourhood conditions.
+I said they should, but how would you know if it is unbiased, what comparables are used, and in what time frames?
+Without this knowledge, you could quickly bid too much or miss out on a great buying opportunity.

-Take the time now to define your wants and needs clearly, discuss these wants and needs with your Realtor, put it in writing and use them as a yardstick with which to measure every home you visit.
+Take the time now to define your wants and needs, discuss them with your Realtor, put them in writing, and use them as a yardstick,” to measure every home you visit.

 Before you sign any documents, be sure the property you are considering is free of all encumbrances.
-Your lawyer will do this for you as part of his or her fiduciary duty but ensure your Realtor will include clauses to protect you.
+Your lawyer will do this for you as part of their fiduciary duty but ensure your Realtor will include clauses to protect you.
 The last thing you want to discover before you move in is tax liens, debts, undisclosed owners, leases, contracts or easements.

 Inaccurate Survey or Clear Title

-Most lenders will not issue a mortgage without a survey or title insurance.
-Real estate lawyers tell me that 99% of transactions they do are with title insurance.
+Most lenders will only issue a mortgage with a survey or title insurance, and real estate lawyers tell me that 99% of their transactions involve title insurance.
 Here is an excellent brochure explaining title insurance from the Financial Services Commission of Ontario.

 Don’t expect every seller to disclose every physical detail that requires attention.
-Use a professional home inspector to conduct a thorough inspection of the home before you close.
-A good Realtor will enclose a home inspection clause in the offer, and only if the inspection report is suitable to you would you waive that condition.
+Use a professional home inspector to inspect the home before you close thoroughly.
+A good Realtor will enclose a home inspection clause in the offer, and only if the inspection report is suitable for you would you waive that condition.
 (Get my free information: “The Role of a Home Inspector & What To Be Careful About”)

-Unfortunately, anybody can call themselves a “Home Inspector,” and there is no Provincial Governing Body to monitor and ensure credentials.
-I have seen some doozies, some unbelievable reports, erroneous ones, and some great reports over the years.
+Unfortunately, anybody can call themselves a “Home Inspector,” and no Provincial Governing Body can monitor and ensure credentials.
+I have seen some doozies, some unbelievable, erroneous, and some great reports over the years.

 Not Getting Mortgage Pre-approval

 Pre-approval is quick, easy and free.
-Knowing beforehand what you qualify for will help you to avoid disappointment.
-When you are shopping for a home, this will give you more power; the seller will consider your offer as a serious one.
-As well, don’t get one approval.
+You should know beforehand what you qualify for, which will help you avoid disappointment.
+Shopping for a home will give you more power; the seller will consider your offer as a serious one.
 Did you know that shopping for the best rate and terms could save you $50,000 or more over 20 years?
-Getting the best terms for you for a mortgage is more important in a home’s price.
-I have got buyers $5,000, $10,000, even $25,000 off a seller’s original price but never $50,000!
+Getting the best terms for you for a mortgage is more important than a home’s price.
+I have got buyers $5,000, $10,000, and even $25,000 off a seller’s original price but never $50,000!

-But be very careful with pre-approvals.
+But please be careful with pre-approvals.
 Not all pre-approvals are the same.
-Check this great Globe and Mail article about ten things you should know about pre-approval here.
+Please take a look at this great Globe and Mail article about ten things you should know about pre-approval.

-Make sure you identify and uncover all costs-large and short- far enough ahead of time.
-A good Realtor will discuss this with you, and you should consult all fees and costs with your lender, your lawyer and any other professional you may use.
+There may be some costs or fees you have yet to think about.
+A good Realtor will discuss this with you, and you should consult with your lender, lawyer and any other professional about all fees and costs.

 Rushing the Closing